Students co-enroll in courses selected from the general education core curriculum:

 Dr. Michael Burns

+Dr. Michael Burns begins his first semester as Advisor for the Future Teachers LLC in the fall of 2019.
 Dr. Burns is a Senior Lecturer in the Department of Communication Studies.
 In addition to teaching and research, he has been involved in residential life for many years, first as a faculty mentor at North Dakota State University and then as faculty-in-residence for the Honors College at Texas State.
 Dr. Burns is an award-winning teacher and he facilitates trainings on instructional and classroom communication around the country.

 Out of Class Events